-Ong Kay Eng (Chairman) Mohamad Halim Bin Merican Goi Lang Ling Laureen Jonathan James Yong Ze Ng
+Ong Kay Eng (Chairman) Goi Lang Ling Laureen Mohamad Halim Bin Merican Leung Yu Hin Eugene Luo Dan

-All members of the Audit and Risk Committee were Non-Executive directors.
-Except for Jonathan James Yong Ze Ng who was a Non-Independent director, all members were independent.
+All members of the Audit and Risk Committee were non-executive directors.
+Except for Leung Yu Hin Eugene who was a non-independent director, all members were independent.

-The Audit and Risk Committee carried out its functions in accordance with Section 201B(5) of the Singapore Companies Act, including a review of the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 December 2022, and the Independent Auditors' Report thereon.
+The Audit and Risk Committee carried out its functions in accordance with Section 201B(5) of the Companies Act 1967, including a review of the balance sheet of the Company and the consolidated financial statements of the Group for the financial year ended 31 December 2023, and the Independent Auditors' Report thereon.
 The Audit and Risk Committee has full access to management, has discretion to invite any director or executive officer to attend its meetings, and is given the resources required for it to discharge its functions.

-The Audit and Risk Committee has also reviewed the following:
+The Audit and Risk Committee has, inter alia also reviewed the following:

-- (i) the adequacy of the Group's internal accounting control system and its internal control procedures relating to interested person transactions; - (ii) the compliance with legal and other regulatory requirements; - (iii) the adequacy and effectiveness of the Group's internal audit function at least annually, including the adequacy of internal audit resources and its appropriate standing within the Group, as well as the scope and results of the internal audit procedures; - (iv) the appointment of the independent auditors and the level of audit and non-audit fees; - (v) the co-operation given by the Company's management and officers to the independent auditors; - (vi) the review of independent auditors' audit plan, audit report and any recommendations on internal accounting controls arising from the statutory audit; and - (vii) any other matter which in the Audit and Risk Committee's opinion, should be brought to the attention of the Board.
+- (i) the adequacy of the Group's internal accounting control system and its internal control procedures relating to interested person transactions; - (ii) the compliance with legal and other regulatory requirements; - the adequacy and effectiveness of the Group's internal audit function at least annually, including the adequacy of internal audit resources and its appropriate standing within the Group, as well as the scope and results of the internal audit procedures; - (iv) the appointment of the independent auditors and the level of audit and non-audit fees; - (v) the co-operation given by the Company's management and officers to the independent auditors; - (vi) the review of independent auditors' audit plan, audit report and any recommendations on internal accounting controls arising from the statutory audit; and - (vii) any other matter which in the Audit and Risk Committee's opinion, should be brought to the attention of the Board.